sanishsuwal7/devPortfolio/src/pages/landing/index.md

   features:
     - header: I love building stuff 📱
       body: >
-        I have been I have making web stuff since I was 11 years-old.
-Since then I have been tinkering with all sorts of technologies that in some way or another led me to work on music, photography, sound engineering, electronic engineering, automation, video production, feature film post-production, VR games, and 3D sound.
+        I started playing with computers when I was 11 years-old.
+Since then I have been tinkering with all sorts of technologies that in some way or another led me to work on music, photography, sound engineering, electric engineering, automation, video production, feature film post-production, VR games, and 3D sound.
 projects:
   - title: Gleefactor